PSUTrec/documentation/README.md

 # User Documentation for BikePed Portal

-This repo contains a working documentation of how to use BikePed Portal.
+This repo contains a ongoing documentation effort of how to use BikePed Portal.

 Sections in progress are hyperlinked.